Last updated on January 16th, 2020

 Not Quite The World’s Hottest City

-Bangkok is consistently one of the hottest cities in the world.
+Bangkok is consistently one of the world’s hottest urban areas.
 It may even be the hottest.
-Quite a few bloggers, and even Bangkok.com and the Telegraph Newspaper, quote the World Meteorological Organisation as saying that Bangkok is the hottest city in the world.
+Quite a few bloggers, and even Bangkok.com and the Telegraph Newspaper, quote the World Meteorological Organisation as saying that Bangkok is the hottest in the world.

 Bangkok is hot.
 But it’s more likely to be in the top 3 hottest urban areas in the world.
 In April it often feels like you’ve moved closer to the sun.
 And the April heat is the ideal time to get involved in the Songkran festival (also known as the world’s largest water fight festival).

 Bangkok’s street food is legendary.
 But for how long?
 The Thai government decided to try and control or limit the number of on-street food joints around the city.
 Presumably to help move the city towards a Singapore-style food culture (clean, off-street, taxable).
 It was all part of the Military junta (which came to power in 2014 after a coup) to control and instate order in the sprawling capital.
 Parts of Bangkok appear Blade Runner-esque with the seemingly chaotic land grabs by food stall hawkers.
 The government decided to close iconic street food areas and move sellers to other parts of the city.

 Plans to clear every area of Bangkok of street food vendors is underway.
 Will the city’s reputation as foodie heaven survive?
 There are still plenty of places to get Pad Thai, Moo Ping, Poh Pia Tod, and Guay Tiew directly from tiny food carts all over the city.

 If you’re looking for the definitive guide to where to eat street food in Bangkok, check out Mark Wien’s guide.
 Mark is a travel foodie who lives in Thailand.